pento/automatic-updater/readme.txt

 == Changelog ==

 = 1.0 =
+With the release of WordPress 3.7, Automatic Updater is now know as Advanced Automatic Updates!

+* ADDED: Warning in wp-admin when AUTOMATIC_UPDATER_DISABLED is set
 * ADDED: Turkish (tr_TR) translation.
 Props [Tufan Tunç](http://www.wpdestek.com/)
 * FIXED: PHP notice in PHP 5.4+ with WP_DEBUG enabled